THE STILL LIFE WORKSHOPTM

 The emerging themes from these Still Life Narratives reflect a consistent emphasis on ‘how I have been shaped by the world, and actively shape my identity in relation to my world’, ‘how significant relationships are core to my existence and sustain me’, ‘ what gives me meaning and purpose’, and ‘how my objects reflect my work in the world;.

-The value of this approach -why you should consider an alternative to psychometric tools
+The value of this approach -The Still Life Workshop™ as an alternative to psychometric tools for personal development.

 There are a range of applications where you can consider including the Still Life Process as part of your learning & development programmes.
 From my own experience and application, these have included: